jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 31 And I will punish him and his seed and his servants for their iniquity; and I will bring upon them, and upon the inhabitants of Jerusalem, and upon the men of Judah, ***all the evil that I have pronounced against them; but they hearkened not***.
 32 ¶ Then took Jeremiah another roll, and gave it to Baruch the ascribe, the son of Neriah; who wrote therein from the mouth of Jeremiah all the words of the book which Jehoiakim king of Judah had burned in the fire: and ***there were added besides unto them many like words***.

 > As Jeremiah rewrote the versus it seemed like it was a process to receive more revelation.
-In my life, when I rewrite my thoughts and go over things, I find I have more to say.
-Even as years transpire, I have more to add.
-Writing begats more writing.
 - Modern scripture, [15 messages from conference](https://www.thechurchnews.com/leaders/2022/10/9/23391635/invitations-from-october-2022-general-conference-president-nelson-first-presidency-apostles)